Language & Life

 The dawning of a new age of oracy

 Artificial intelligence or 'authentic stupidity'*?
+(5-10 mins)

 The goal of this website is to help me make sense of the things that I have spent much of my life thinking about, professionally and personally.
 "How can I know what I think until I see what I say?" as someone once wrote.

 When I started to create this website in early 2023, ChatGPT had just been declared the latest 'game-changer' in large language models (LLMs).
 LLMs are the best known products of the branch of artificial intelligence known as 'generative AI'.
 There is now fierce competition between LLM providers, and their tools are getting stronger everyday.
-They are having a huge impact on the communicative evolution of our species, in particular:
+They are having a huge impact on the evolution of our species, in particular:

-It is now very easy for any of us to answer any question and to produce plausible and eloquent textual answers, whilst conveniently by-passing the thinking stage.
-The answers are not always accurate or wise, but they will inevitably become more and more plausible and relied upon.
+This is marvellous, but sometimes the critical-thinking skills and the deep-learning processes are conveniently by-passed.
+LLM answers are not always accurate or wise, but they will inevitably become more and more plausible and relied upon.
 As a result, the term literacy is being redefined.
 Or perhaps it is more accurate to say that what we understand by the word literacy is being culturally renegotiated.

 In education, our curriculum, assessment and teacher-training methods are terribly slow in adapting to these evolving aspects of our culture.
 This puts pressure on teachers to figure things out for themselves and to experiment.
 Some are resistant to change.
 Others embrace generative AI, not only to produce/adapt learning materials, but also to support the assessment of their pupils' needs and their output.
 But meaningful and equitable progress in the profession of teaching is hampered when the institutional systems of learning and assessment show no signs of evolving to accommodate the ways in which the world is changing.